Our Team

 Regina was born and raised in East Glacier Park where her family has owned and operated various businesses for generations.
 She recently retired after 33 years of teaching in the Browning School district, most recently as a speech therapy specialist.
 An accomplished watercolor artist, Gina created GTMA’s striking logo.
 Her many years living and working in the local community provide her intimate knowledge of the land and the way of life it engenders, insights she draws on to help guide the organization.

-Lou Bruno | Vice President
+Columbia Falls, MT | Vice President

 Bill Cardin | Secretary